 Mirgissa Kaba, PhD

-Dr Girma Taye Aweke
+Girma Taye Aweke, PhD

-He completed his MS at University of Ready, UK and PhD at University of Kuazulu Natal, South Africa.
+He completed his MS at the University of Ready, UK, and PhD at the University of Kuazulu Natal, South Africa.
 He is an Associate Professor of Biostatistics at Addis Ababa University (AAU) in Ethiopia.
 He is currently heading the Department of Preventive Medicine.
-His research focuses on identifying, characterizing, and modeling vulnerability to health services among urban populations; strengthening the use of HIMS for better decision making; developing and expanding use of statistical methods suitable for studies related to NCD, longitudinal studies, complex survey data analysis; handling data from heterogonous populations; improving health services data quality and use; modeling and assessing the course of COVID 19; studies on effect of climate change on health which basically require handling large data sets and data from different sources, combining and analyzing in order to come up with reasonable prediction; synthesis of epidemiology of HIV/AIDs; and improving monitoring and evaluation systems for health and related studies.
+His research focuses on identifying, characterizing, and modeling vulnerability to health services among urban populations; strengthening the use of HIMS for better decision making; developing and expanding the use of statistical methods suitable for studies related to NCD, longitudinal studies, complex survey data analysis; handling data from heterogeneous populations; improving health services data quality and use; modeling and assessing the course of COVID 19; studies on the effect of climate change on health which basically require handling large data sets and data from different sources, combining and analyzing in order to come up with reasonable prediction; synthesis of the epidemiology of HIV/AIDs; and improving monitoring and evaluation systems for health and related studies.
 Dr. Girma has extensive experience working with statistical software such as SAS, STATA, R, and others.
 He has led or participated in projects related to health vulnerability, urban health, HIV/AIDs, improving health information systems, NCD, and data use in health.
 Currently, Dr. Girma is an Associate Professor at the School of Public Health, Addis Ababa University.

-Mitike Molla Sisay (Ph.D)
+Mitike Molla Sisay, PhD

 Completed his PhD in Medical Public Health, School of Public Health, Addis Ababa University.
 He is a senior researcher and epidemiologist at the Ethiopian Public Health Institute with a focus on highland malaria and its epidemiology.
-Currently Dr. Adugna is leading the establishment of the National Malaria Sentinel Surveillance in Ethiopia.
-In addition to his pivotal role in filling knowledge gap of epidemic malaria and designing surveillance tools for achieving elimination, he is working on capacity building of health professionals and researchers to improve use of climate information for public health.
-Dr. Adugna has published several papers in peer reviewed journals and is a lead author of the health section of the Africa Region IPCCâ€™s Sixth Assessment Report.
+Currently, Dr. Adugna is leading the establishment of the National Malaria Sentinel Surveillance in Ethiopia.
+In addition to his pivotal role in filling the knowledge gap of epidemic malaria and designing surveillance tools for achieving elimination, he is working on capacity building of health professionals and researchers to improve the use of climate information for public health.
+Dr. Adugna has published several papers in peer-reviewed journals and is a lead author of the health section of the Africa Region IPCCâ€™s Sixth Assessment Report.

 Completed his PhD in Public Health from the School of Public Health, Addis Ababa University.
 He is an accomplished researcher with grants from competitive international funding, his research focuses on the interrelationship between population dynamics with maternal and child health.
-Dr. Wubegzier has an extensive experience in longitudinal data management such as HDSS and large population data analysis.
+Dr. Wubegzier has extensive experience in longitudinal data management such as HDSS and large population data analysis.
 He works with Innovative for Maternal and Child Health for Africa (IMCHA).
-He has authored or co-authored over 50 articles in peer reviewed scientific journals.
+He has authored or co-authored over 50 articles in peer-reviewed scientific journals.

 Dr Amare completed his PhD in Medical Science with a focus on HIV and Tuberculosis from Antwerp University in Belgium.
-He served the Jimma University (2002-2010) as an associate Professor of Epidemiology and the Director of Publication and extension program.
+He served the Jimma University (2002-2010) as an Associate Professor of Epidemiology and the Director of Publication and extension program.
 Currently, Dr. Amare Deribew is a Country Director of Nutrition International in Ethiopia.
 Prior to his current position, Dr. Amare worked at the International Medical Corps in the position of Program Director in Sudan and Sierra Leone.
 He was an Epidemiologist at Oxford University and the KEMRI Welcome Trust Research Program in Kenya (2014-2016).
 Dr. Amare is an honorary associate Professor at St. Paul Hospital Millennium Medical College.
 He published more than 100 articles in international Journals.
 Dr. Deribew received the gold medal award for senior public health researcher from the Ethiopian Public Health Association in 2019.

 Dr. Sudip Chakraborty

 Kidist Sahlu holds a BA in Journalism and Communication from Addis Ababa University.
 She also has a Diploma in Secretarial Science.
-She is pursuing her MA Degree in Human Resource Management at the Addis Ababa University.
+She is pursuing her MA Degree in Human Resource Management at Addis Ababa University.
 Currently, Kidist serves as an Administrator, Copy Editor of the Ethiopian Journal of Health Development as well as secretary of the board.